PoliNetworkOrg/polinetwork.github.io/_extraInfoEN/animemanga.md

 link: https://t.me/joinchat/AFY9TUesBa6BVmXHaXf3wQ
 redirect: true
 ---
-If you like animes and mangas, this is the right place
+If you like animes and mangas, this is the right place for you